Passion for fishing leads to fines - BC Local News

 Judge Dennis Morgan described him as “someone who loves fishing… and is finding it amazingly difficult to stay away from it.”

 Hareuther had been charged previously under the Fisheries Act with ‘foul-hooking salmon,’ the judge said, a term that means hooking a fish on parts of the body other than its mouth.
-A sports fishing website states that accidently foul-hooking can be common if fishing is done in a stream during salmon season.
+A sports fishing website states that accidental foul-hooking can be common if fishing in a stream during salmon season.

 The judge pointed out that Hareuther was allowed to fish, just not in certain areas.
 He had already paid more than $600 in fines.